Jump to accessibility statement Jump to content

 How to access our programme and materials

-If you encounter any difficulties with registering, please email cosi@kent.ac.uk and one of our team will assist you.
+If you encounter any difficulties during registering, please email cosi@kent.ac.uk and a member of our team will assist you.

 The COSI programme content